METHODOLOGY

 Privacy by design

-Google's Project Aristotle studied 180 teams and found that psychological safety—not individual talent—was the #1 predictor of team performance.
-Teams where members feel safe to take risks outperform others by 40%.
+Google's Project Aristotle studied hundreds of teams and found that psychological safety—not individual talent—was the strongest predictor of team performance.
+Teams with high psychological safety report greater learning, lower turnover, and better problem-solving than teams without it.

 Echo creates psychological safety through anonymity.
 Individual responses are never shown to managers—only aggregate team trends.
 This encourages honest reporting and surfaces issues that would otherwise stay hidden.